tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-30-four-tools-for-testing-your-python-code.md

 [stackoverflow](http://stackoverflow.com/a/4904533).
 As the post implies the subject of classifying tests is rather subjective and you get different answers depending on where you look.
-Personally, I simply use two broad categories: unit tests and functional test.
+Personally, I simply use two broad categories: unit tests and functional tests.
 Where the latter incorporates both acceptance and integration tests.

 No matter how you classify your tests you can use Python's ``unittest`` module